Fall 2022

 Topic Presentation

-A topic presentation consists of studying in depth and presenting a recent research paper from a leading venue (journal or conference) in computer security and privacy.
 The presentation should include background material related to the paper so it can be understood by everyone in the class.
-A set of slides in Google Slides or Microsoft PowerPoint format should be submitted ahead of the presentation.
+A set of slides in Google Slides format should be submitted before the presentation.
 A final version of the slides that incorporates feedback from the instructor and the class discussion should be submitted after the presentation.

 Project